brando90/ultimate-utils/tutorials_for_myself/my_wandb_uu/my_wandb_sweeps_uu/readme.md

 sweep_id = wandb.sweep(sweep_config, project="pytorch-sweeps-demo")
 # relation to above: wandb sweep config.yaml ?

-# run the sweep, The cell below will launch an agent that runs train 5 times, usingly the randomly-generated hyperparameter values returned by the Sweep Controller.
+# run the sweep, The cell below will launch an agent that runs train 5 times, using the randomly-generated hyperparameter values returned by the Sweep Controller.
 wandb.agent(sweep_id, function=my_train_func, count=5)
 ````